 Sex education in school has always stirred debate.
 But sparks really start flying when discussing whether to provide free condoms in high schools.
 Proponents claim that making contraception readily available is a matter of safety, while opponents say that morality is at risk in doing so.
-With 64% of pre-teens, teens and young adults (ages 13-24) actively searching for online porn on a weekly basis today, and 71% of them hiding this activity from their parents, it’s safe to say that addressing sex education and – contraception – with high schoolers remains an important topic.
+With 54% of pre-teens, teens having been exposed to online porn before age 13, it’s safe to say that addressing sex education and – contraception – with high schoolers remains an important topic.

 Here are three reasons why it’s important to make condoms accessible in high schools for students who need them and three reasons why doing so is a mistake.